IdleMuse/helios/user/pages/06.science/01.technology/01.orbitals/default.md

 Orbitals, aptly-named, live in orbit of planets (or large moons).
 As well as being of core importance to org operations, they represent a certain status - building large orbitals above a planet's surface is hard, and can only be done if an org controls territory on the planet below.
 Each of the main types of Orbital can do different things:

-### Spacedock
+### Shipyard

-A spacedock is big, floating shipyard, for constructing new vessels, and the ship parts to go in them.
+A shipyard is big, floating drydock, for constructing new vessels, and the ship parts to go in them.
 They tend to be busy places, as most orgs try to be making new ships as often as they can.
-Ships can be constructed in a Spacedock with a [Build Ships](/orders/build-ships) order, which needs a Ship Pattern to be specified for the shipyards to make.
+Ships can be constructed in a Shipyard with a [Build Ships](/orders/build-ships) order, which needs a Ship Pattern to be specified for the shipyards to make.

-Spacedocks need materials to work, which can be taken from its own storage, org ships in orbit of the same planet, or from the planet surface.
+Shipyards need materials to work, which can be taken from its own storage, org ships in orbit of the same planet, or from the planet surface.

 For more information on building ships, see [Ships](/ships)

 !
-Regular Spacedocks cost 12.0kt Titanium, 2.8kt Composites, 4.5kt Iron, 2.2kt Silver
+Regular Spacedocks cost 60.0kt Titanium, 14.0kt Composites, 22.5kt Iron, 11.0kt Silver

 ### Research lab